Gamification to increase participant AND client engagement

 Another example would be the Heineken Open Design Explorations case.
 In this case we collected data and insights about what going out means to young and trendy people.
 Heineken’s goal was to take these insights and use them to build the club of the future with upcoming designers from different fields.
 To make sure the designers would use the insights, we created an interactive app that immersed the designers in the results, allowing them to interact with the insights.
 In addition and to further stimulate engagement with the results, the designers had to come up with ideas based on the results.
 Every uploaded idea contributed to the personal score of the designers and the different scores were displayed on the home page.

 As a result of an outdated offering and changed consumer reality, the market research industry is faced with a declining engagement.
 Part of the solution to increase engagement is to apply gamification throughout the research process.
 Other methods to increase engagement include: creating a more engaging environment that is visually appealing and stimulates exploration, empowering people and starting a two-way dialogue as well as offering flexible solutions that bring convenience to participants.

-Read our paper Game on Qualitative researchers: Using gamification to increase participant engagement, data quality and client impact in Market Research Online Communities.
+Eager for more?
+Get your free download of Game on Qualitative Researchers: Using gamification to increase participant engagement, data quality and client impact in Market Research Online Communities.